 Individuals may ask any questions about privacy and the way we manage personal and health information, complain about the handling of their information or obtain a form requesting access to personal and health information by contacting the Quality Manager of the laboratory either by phone or in writing.

-If you would like more information about privacy in general, please refer to the Privacy Commissioner’s website: www.privacy.gov.au
+If you would like more information about privacy in general, please refer to the Office of the Australian Information Commissioner’s website: www.oaic.gov.au